Best Social Media Platforms for Therapists in 2026 (Without Burning Out)

 YouTube: best for trust and long-term growth

-YouTube often intimidates therapists and coaches — yet it’s one of the most aligned platforms.
+YouTube often intimidates therapists and coaches yet it's one of the most aligned platforms.
+It works well for FAQs, teaching-based videos, long-form explanations, and content that compounds over time.

 If you prefer teaching over performing, YouTube can become a powerful long-term asset.